sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

 If you want a second step (or child), specify that with a numerator inside of square brackets, for example, if there are two h1's in the body, and you want the child from the second h1, type `//html/body/h1[2]`.

 There are other types of nodes, called attributes, that can also be used.
 Each node can have an id, which are generally unique in the XML document.
 Styling using CSS, uses the class identifier.
 You can also query attributes, which can be done using the "@" symbol.
 The XPaths can also be combined, compared, and etc. An entire node can be selected, or the HTML inside a node can be selected.
 The text or the value of a particular attribute inside a note can also be selected.
+A condition can be used (e.g., contains).
 Several combinations can be done to select something using XPath.

 There are several great overviews that go into a lot of detail, such as those found at [scrapy.org](https://docs.scrapy.org/en/xpath-tutorial/topics/xpath-tutorial.html), [tutorialspoint](https://www.tutorialspoint.com/xpath/xpath_expression.htm), [Wikipedia](https://en.wikipedia.org/wiki/XPath), and [w3schools](https://www.w3schools.com/xml/xpath_intro.asp).